JeNeSuisPasDave/MarkdownTools/README.md

 ## Contributing

-Taking a page from <https://github.com/github/markup>:
+Similar to the contribution guidance from <https://github.com/github/markup>:

 1. Fork it.
 1. Create a branch (`git checkout -b my_MarkdownTools`)